nest/nest-simulator/doc/guides/recording_from_simulations.rst

 Recording devices can fundamentally be subdivided into two groups:

-- **Collector devices** collect events sent to them; the archetypical example for this category is the ``spike_detector``.
-Nodes are connected to collectors and the collector collects all events emitted by the nodes connected to it.
+- **Collector devices** collect events sent to them; the archetypical example is the ``spike_detector``.
+Nodes are connected to collectors and the collector collects the events emitted by the nodes connected to it.

 - **Sampling devices** actively interrogate their targets at given time intervals and record the data they obtain.
-This means that the sampler must be connected to the node (not the node to the sampler), and that the node must support the particular type of sampling; the device specific documentation contains details.
+This means that the sampler must be connected to the node (not the node to the sampler), and that the node must support the particular type of sampling.

 Recording devices can only reliably record data that was generated during the previous min_delay interval [[Link to Running